Variational Inference with Mixtures of Isotropic Gaussians: Related Work

-\citep{huix2024theoretical} considered the setting where the variances of the mixture are shared, equal to $\epsilon \Idd$ with $\epsilon\in \R^{+*}$ that is kept fixed, and only the means $(m^1,\dots,m^N)$ are optimized with gradient descent.
-In that setting, they proved a descent lemma showing that the KL objective functional decreases along the gradient descent iterations, under some conditions including a maximal step-size, a boundedness conditions on the second moment of the (distribution) iterations and a finite number of components $N$.
-They also showed a bound on the approximation error, i.e. the KL objective between a $N$-component mixture of Gaussians with constant weight and covariance is upper bounded as $\mathcal{O}(\frac{\log(N)}{N})$, when $\tg$ writes as an infinite mixture of these components.
+\citep{huix2024theoretical} considered the setting where the variances of the mixture are shared, equal to $\epsilon \Idd$ with $\epsilon\in \R^{+*}$ that is kept fixed, and only the means $(m^1,\dots,m^N)$ are optimized with gradient descent (GD).
+In that setting, they proved a descent lemma showing that the KL objective functional decreases along the GD iterations, under some conditions including a maximal step-size, a boundedness conditions on the second moment of the (distribution) iterations and a finite number of components $N$.
+They also provided an upper bound on the approximation error, i.e. the minimal KL divergence between a $N$-component mixture of Gaussians with uniform weights and shared isotropic covariance matrices between components is upper bounded as $\mathcal{O}(\frac{\log(N)}{N})$, when $\tg$ writes as an infinite mixture of these components.
 Interestingly, this bound is valid for mixtures of isotropic Gaussians with different variances, as we show in \Cref{sec:approx_error}.
-Yet, fixing the covariances to a constant factor $\epsilon$ of the identity limits a lot the expressiveness of the variational family.
-Hence, we focus on the more general family defined by $\C^N$.
+Yet, fixing the covariances to a constant factor $\epsilon$ of the identity, as in \citep{huix2024theoretical}, limits a lot the expressiveness of the variational family.
+Hence, we focus in this work on the more general variational family defined by $\C^N$.